 From the author: This empowering book helps readers take the sting out of criticism–and transform it from a destructive, demoralizing disaster into an energizing, educating experience that builds relationships and increases individual and organizational success.
 Please consider buying the book here.

 Thanks for visiting and learning about positive criticism examples in the workplace.
-While here, you may be interested in our career development blog that’s jam-packed with topics about leading evidence-based recruiting practices, preparing for a Skype or Zoom interview, understanding the Myer Briggs’ 16 personality types, and how to create a great LinkedIn profile.
+While here, you may be interested in our career development blog jam-packed with topics about leading evidence-based recruiting practices, preparing for a Skype or Zoom interview, understanding the Myers Briggs’ 16 personality types, and creating a great LinkedIn profile.